 5.2 What information can we exchange with credit reporting bodies?

-If you are in Australia, the information we can exchange includes:
+The information we can exchange includes:

 - your identification details

 - whether or not you’ve met your loan payment obligations